Danziger/gmzcodes/README.md

 ### Keyboard Support

-* Clear canvas with Esc key.
+* Clear canvas with Supr key.
 * Download drawing with Enter key.
 * Select colors with numeric keys.
 * Increase brush size with +/-.
-- Make this fully accessible with arrows, space and supr keys.
+- Make this fully accessible with arrows, Space and Shift keys.

 ### Easter Eggs